contigon/Pingcastle-Scheduled-Report-By-Mail/README.md

 5. Sends the HTML report using Gmail
 6. Option to run as a scheduled task

-Note: If you read you mail i a browser, you need tp download the HTML report to a directory so it will open correctly
+Note: If you read your e-mails in a browser, you need tp download the HTML report to a directory so it will open correctly